 You don’t want to throw away these fat drippings because there is so much flavor in them.

-When you think of gravy, you often think about turkey drippings like with my Stuffed Turkey For Two, but you can also have chicken, beef, and pork drippings.
+When you think of gravy, you often think about turkey gravy from drippings like with my Stuffed Turkey Breast, but you can also have chicken, beef, and pork drippings (which are delicious in sausage gravy recipe for 2).

-The best way to make homemade gravy is to make it directly in the roasting pan.
+The best way to make your gravy recipe with drippings is to make it directly in the roasting pan.
 This allows you to scrape up all the good brown bits left behind from the meat, known as fond.

 This means placing the roasting pan directly on your stovetop burner.
 Use a wooden spoon or rubber spatula so you don’t scratch up the bottom of your pan.

-If for whatever reason you don’t want to heat your roasting pan on the stove, you can transfer everything to a saucepan and make it in there.
+If you don’t want to (or can’t) heat your pan on the stove, transfer everything to a skillet and make it in there.

 You can easily make gravy using cornstarch, but the process is slightly different than using flour.